eficode-academy/istio-katas/003-traffic-in-out-mesh.md

 ## Exercise 2

-A ServiceEntry allows you to apply Istio traffic management for services running outside of your mesh.
-Like redirecting/forwarding traffic to external destinations and defining retries, timeouts and fault injection policies.
+A ServiceEntry allows you to apply Istio traffic management for services running **outside** of your mesh.
+Your service might use an external API as an example.
+Once you have defined a service entry you can configure virtual services and destination rules to apply Istio features like redirecting or forwarding traffic to external destinations, defining retries, timeouts and fault injection policies.

+By default, Istio configures Envoy proxies to **passthrough** requests to unknown services.
+So, technically they are not required.
+But without them you can't apply Istio features.

+There is also the security aspect to consider.
+While securely controlling ingress traffic is the highest priority, it is good policy to securely control egress traffic also.
+As part of this many clusters will have the `outBoundTrafficPolicy` set to `REGISTRY_ONLY`.
+This will force you to define your external services with a service entry.

+> :bulb: In our environment we have set the outBoundTrafficPolicy to
+> `REGISTRY_ONLY`.
+You will not be able to reach external services without
+> defining a service entry.

+In this exercise we will define a service entry for [httpbin](https://httpbin.org/) and create a virtual service with a timeout of 3 seconds to prove we can use Istio features.

 ### Overview

--

--

--

--

--
+- Deploy multitool which will be used to reach httpbin from within the mesh

+- Run `.scripts/external-service-query.sh` and observe response

+- Define a service entry for httpbin.org

+- Run `.scripts/external-service-query.sh` and observe response

+- Create a virtual service with a timeout of 3 seconds

--
+- Run `.scripts/external-service-query.sh http://httpbin.org/delay/5`

 ### Step by Step
 <details>
     <summary> More Details </summary>

+**Deploy multitool**

 </details>